Mikey1-nuel/Hello-Microverse-project/README.md

 - Open the folder in your code editor to enable you edit the file as you desire.

-### Install

-Install this project with:

-cd Hello-Microverse-project

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command to download the repository in your local machine:

-Since this project is not fully complete, I'd advice you can clone and rename this project to use for your  own purpose.

-### Run tests

-To run tests, run the following command:

-### Deployment

-You can deploy this project using:
+With git bash,

+. git clone git@github.com:Mikey1-nuel/Hello-Microverse-project.git
+. cd Hello-Microverse-project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 👥 Authors <a name="authors"></a>
+## 👥 Author <a name="authors"></a>

 👤 **Mikey1-nuel**